Sexual Education Requirements

 - You must receive an opt-in parent permission per the Ohio Revised Code, if you go outside of the below requirements (items, a.-f.)

 - Attached an Opt-In permission form template that you can use when receiving permission from parents.
-Opt-In Sex Ed Form Template
+SEX ED OPT-IN TEmplate

 - Ohio Department of Education Audit: We were audited by the Ohio Department of Education this past September and will be audited annually between July 1-September 1.